-- Create, modify, and troubleshoot computer programs using Java to develop computer programming skills.
+- Create, modify, and troubleshoot computer programs to develop computer programming skills.

-- Create effective web pages that include links, graphics, sound, tables, forms, and style sheets using common editors.
+- Create effective web pages that include links, graphics, sound, tables, forms, and style sheets using common editors incorporating CSS and HTML5.

 - Troubleshoot and repair microcomputers as preparation for the examination to attain the CompTIA A+ certification.